 The Centre has close to one hundred staff, working across its locations at the Headquarters and the National Reference Laboratory in Abuja, as well as the Central Public Health Laboratory in Lagos State which is a campus of the National Reference Laboratory.

-Led by a Chief Executive Officer, the members of staff work in six Directorates, four of which are Technical Directorates.
+Led by a Director General, the members of staff work in six Directorates, four of which are Technical Directorates.
 These include:

 1. Public Health Laboratory Services